RUBclim/BUCSS22/README.md

 Course materials from the 2022 Bochum Urban Climate Summer School (Germany)

 ## Note
-Cloning this repository will copy a large amount of data to your local drive (`data/` = 2.3 GB).
+Cloning this repository will copy a large amount of data to your local drive (in total 5.6GB, `data/` folder is 2.3GB).
 You might consider only downloading the presentations / notebooks / dataseys that you are interested in.
 Or you can use [`git-sparse-checkout`](https://git-scm.com/docs/git-sparse-checkout) to only clone the folders you are interested in.

 ## Context